earik87/earik87.github.io/_posts/2020-08-24-heroku-web-app.md

+---
+title: "An Initiative To Create Interactive Figures with Panel and Heroku"
+layout: post
+---

 # An Initiative To Create Interactive Figures with Panel and Heroku

 When I was a PhD (still a candidate), I collected tremendous amount of data with ultrafast spectroscopy setups.
 The data was 3-dimensional (time, wavelength, absorbance), and plotting meaningful graphs from it requires extensive - repetitive coding.
 Other challenge is presenting these figures to my co-workers.
 Most of the time, I prepared pdfs, or even print-outs to discuss the results in the meetings.
 This way of working is not ideal when someone asks "can you show us *this* particular dataset", or, "can you zoom in *here*?".
 Because you do not have time to plot another figure to show.
 Academic (or non-academic) research have so much intensive work, we should benefit from the technology to make the things more efficient and enjoyable.
 Essentially, this issue can be easily solved by interactive dashboards.